rmham93/rmham93/README.md

 - Master ~ Gebze Technical University Computer Eng.
 - PhD ~ Ege University - ...
 Computer Eng.

-PS: I know I am quite messy here ..
-Sorry for that :/
+PS: My github is under construction!
+I am going to fix my repositories and back :)
 <!---
 rmham93/rmham93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.